hpc-carpentry/old-hpc-workflows/_episodes/03-wildcards.md

 {: .output}

 The whole pipeline is triggered, even the creation of the `results.txt` file!
 To understand this, note that according to the dependency graph, `results.txt` depends on the `.dat` files.
 The update of `wordcount.py` triggers an update of the `*.dat` files.
-Thus, `Snakemake` sees that the dependencies (the `.dat` files) are newer than the target file (`results.txt`) and thus it recreates `results.txt`.
+Thus, `Snakemake` sees that the dependencies (the `.dat` files) are newer than the target file (`results.txt`) and it therefore recreates `results.txt`.
 This is an example of the power of `Snakemake`: updating a subset of the files in the pipeline triggers rerunning the appropriate downstream steps.

 > ## Updating One Input File
 >